sirajahmedd/Adm-project-2025-26/README.md

 | Events | ~20,000 (avg.
 2 per trip) |

 Data is synthetically generated with realistic timestamps, cost values, and event distributions.

----

-## 📄 License

-This project was developed as an academic assignment for the Advanced Data Management course at Politecnico di Milano (A.Y.
-2025/2026).
-All data is synthetically generated and is intended for educational use only.